[Update] Claude Opus 4.8 is now available on Amazon Bedrock

 In Amazon Bedrock, charges are based on the amount of input and output tokens for model inference and customization, as well as whether Provisioned Throughput is purchased.

-At this time, the AWS Pricing page has not been updated, but according to the standard pricing on the official Anthropic site (Claude API), Claude Opus 4.8 is priced at $5 USD per 1 million tokens (MTok) for input and $25 USD per MTok for output.
+At this time, the AWS Pricing page has not been updated, but according to Anthropic's official (Claude API) standard pricing, Claude Opus 4.8 is priced at 5 USD per 1 million tokens (MTok) for input and 25 USD per MTok for output.
 This is the same price as Claude Opus 4.7.
-Please check the AWS pricing page for exact pricing via Amazon Bedrock.
+Please check the AWS pricing page for the exact pricing via Amazon Bedrock.
 Note that Claude Platform on AWS charges in CCU (Claude Consumption Unit) units.

 Evolution of Claude Opus 4.8

-This is the main focus of this article.
-Here is a summary of what has changed from Claude Opus 4.7 to Claude Opus 4.8.
+This is the main subject of this article.
+We summarize what has changed from Claude Opus 4.7 to Claude Opus 4.8.

 Benchmark Comparison